gottscj/Hangfire.Mongo/README.md

 ```

 ### Migration Backup
-By default a backup is made before attempting to migrate.
+By default no backup is made before attempting to migrate.
 You can backup Hangfire collections by "cloning" each collection to the same database.
-Or you can chose to copy the entire database.
-Alternatively you can just skip the backup.
-The backup can be customized using MongoMigrationOptions.
+Alternatively you can just write your own, by inheriting MongoBackupStrategy and use that implementation.

 NOTE: This software is made by humans in our sparetime - we do our best but will not be held responsible for any data loss.

+### Configuration overrides

+TODO.

 Contributors
 ------------